MichaelNasello/CartPole_Balance/README.md

 ## Problem

-The goal of this project is develop a policy the CartPole can follow so that it stands upright.
+The goal of this project was to develop a policy the CartPole can follow so that it stands upright.
 At each time step, OpenAI Gym provides the cart's position, angle, velocity, and angular velocity.
 It is our job to use this information to determine what action should be taken that will maximize the probability that the CartPole remains standing upright.
 Possible actions are moving left or right.

 ## Approach